 Is your price an orgasm, or several decades of orgasms?

-Is your price two more hours of sleep, or not having to actually get dressed and do anything?
+Is your price as low as not having to actually get dressed and do anything?

 As with Judas Iscariot, it is so very simple to undo our treasons against Christ – go to Him, confess and repent.
 In fact, Judas did return the $500 to the Sanhedrin – that part was done.
 How many people today refuse to do even that, or are choosing to believe the transparent lies from on high that their sins aren’t sins if they themselves “discern” that they aren’t, or worse yet, that God positively wills that they continue in their sins?